shashank-KU/OmniCorr/README.md

 The following steps use OmniCorr to integrate transcriptomics and metagenomics data and visualize the results:

-### Step 1: Perform hierarchical clustering of transcriptomics data using WGCNA
+### Step 1: Perform hierarchical clustering of transcriptomics data using `WGCNA`

 Load the WGCNA package in R
-Calculate the bicorrelation matrix of transcriptomics data with outlier removal using the bicor() function Convert the matrix to a distance matrix using as.dist() Perform hierarchical clustering on the distance matrix using hclust() with "ward.D2" method
+Calculate the bicorrelation matrix of transcriptomics data with outlier removal using the `bicor()` function Convert the matrix to a distance matrix using `as.dist()` Perform hierarchical clustering on the distance matrix using `hclust()` with `ward.D2` method

 ``` r
 dendro <- hclust(as.dist(1 - WGCNA::bicor(Transcriptomics, maxPOutliers = 0.05)), method = "ward.D2")
 ```
 ### Step 2: Generate a heatmap of transcriptomics data with dendrogram

-Transpose the transcriptomics data using t()
+Transpose the transcriptomics data using `t()`
-Create a data frame from the transposed data using data.frame() Generate a heatmap of the data using pheatmap() with the dendrogram from Step 1 and no column tree
+Create a data frame from the transposed data using `data.frame()` Generate a heatmap of the data using `pheatmap()` with the dendrogram from Step 1 and no column tree

 ``` r
 Transcriptomics <- data.frame(t(Transcriptomics))